BenQuigley/batch-registration-cleanup/README.md

 # Batch Registration Tools

-Tools including a registration key, and a suite of Informer scripted columns supporting the batch registration process at Berklee College of Music.
+Tools including a registration key and a suite of Informer scripted columns supporting the batch registration process at Berklee College of Music.

 ## To Use